Désolé, la version française de cette page ne peut être offerte pour le moment.

 The emergence of herbicide-resistant weeds predates GM crops.
 The first instances of herbicide-resistant weeds were observed in the 1950s with the introduction and wider use of industrial farming methods and chemical herbicides.
 As herbicide-use has increased, so has the number and range of herbicide-resistant weeds.
 GM crops have accelerated and entrenched this pattern because the introduction of herbicide-tolerant crops, particularly glyphosate-tolerant “Roundup Ready” crops, has meant that large areas of cropland are repeatedly sprayed with the same herbicide.

-There are currently 37 species of weeds that are tolerant to glyphosate around the world.
-Five of these species are found in Canada.
-In the US, the USDA estimated that 28.3 million hectares of US farmland were infested with glyphosate- resistant weeds in 2013.
+There are currently 57 species of weeds that are tolerant to glyphosate around the world.
+Eight of these species are found in Canada, and 17 of them are found in the US.

 Herbicide resistant weeds also present economic costs for farmers.
 In the US, weed management costs in infested fields is 50-100% higher per hectare than in those without glyphosate-resistant weeds.
 Some weeds have developed resistance to multiple herbicides, making them even harder to control.
 The spread of HR weeds in turn drives up herbicide use, leading to a “pesticide treadmill” that has serious impacts on the environmental and human health.